Lost Dogs Page

 Keep your dog's details up-to-date on the microchip register - then even if they lose their tag it's going to be the quickest way to reunite you.
 From 6 April 2016 microchips and up-to-date details will be compulsory for all dogs in England.

-If you have lost or found a dog here’s who to contact - if you have lost your dog make sure you contact your local dog warden as they are the most likely person to know where your dog is if they have already been picked up:
+If you have lost or found a dog here’s who to contact - if you have lost your dog make sure you contact your local dog warden as they are the most likely person to know where your dog is if they have already been picked up, plus check/inform doglost and the social media groups above.

 Please note: The Police no longer take responsibility for stray dogs and will not accept them at the Police station